Movies and Hellenismos

 OTHER FILMS CONCERNING THE HELLENIC WORLD:

-AGORA directed by Alejandro Amenábar, 2009 The movie AGORA is now available for purchase in the USA.
-Agora is the story of the Neoplatonic philosopher, Ipatia (Hypatia; Gr. Ὑπατία, ὙΠΑΤΊΑ) of Alexandria, a woman who was murdered in 415 CE by a Christian mob.
+AGORA directed by Alejandro Amenábar, released in 2009, and with a score by Dario Marianelli.
+Agora is the story of the Neoplatonic philosopher, Ipatía (Hypatia; Gr. Ὑπατία, ὙΠΑΤΊΑ) of Alexandria, a woman who was murdered in 415 CE by a Christian mob.
 While this is a fictionalized account of these events, the outline of the story is based on historical record.
 Agora caused considerable controversy when released in Europe, arousing, reputedly, the anger of the Roman Catholic church, which endeavored to have it banned.
 I recommend the film, particularly to give as gifts to people who have open minds.
-While there are difficulties in the work, it is, in the opinion of this author, a very important film: the first time that our story, the story of the suppression of our tradition, has been told in a popular way in this medium.
+While there are difficulties in the movie, it is a very important film: the first time that our story, the story of the suppression of our tradition, has been told in a popular way in this medium.

-As a piece of art it is imperfect, yet it moved me.
-There is one scene in the film, when Orestes, prefect of Rome, friend and former student of Ipatia, begs her to be publicly baptized, as required by a recently-enacted law.
+As a piece of art the film is imperfect, yet it moved me.
+There is one scene when Orestes, prefect of Rome, friend and former student of Ipatía, begs her to be publicly baptized, as required by a recently-enacted law.
 Orestes implores her that should she refuse, he would be unable to speak with her or even acknowledge her when they passed on the street.
-At this point Orestes weeps and expresses his unwillingness to go on living without being able to be near her.
-And, I must say that I wept too...at the memories that this scene recalled to mind, of the endless misery of intolerance, the ugly cruelty of our human race.
-At the end of the film, there is text that describes what became of the historical people represented in the film, and that after the murder of Ipatia, the prefect Orestes disappeared, never to be seen again.
+At this point Orestes weeps and expresses his unwillingness to go on living without being able to be near her, and, I must say that I wept too...at the memories that this scene recalled to mind, of the endless misery of intolerance, the ugly cruelty of our human race.
+At the end of the movie, there is text that describes what became of the historical people represented in the film, and that after the murder of Ipatía, the prefect Orestes disappeared, never to be seen again.

 Agora (film) - Wikipedia, the free encyclopedia